konsumer/pipdloader/README.md

+> [!IMPORTANT]
+> I have paused working on this, as I could not get it working reliably the way I wanted.
+Instead, I have created a native extension.
+See [puredata-pi](https://github.com/konsumer/puredata-pi)

 The idea with this is that you can load puredata patches, headless, that can interact with pi GPIO using simple messages.

 Use CLI flags like this: